DepthVanish: Optimizing Adversarial Interval Structures for Stereo-Depth-Invisible Patches: Experiments

 \subsection{Attack Commercial Stereo System}

 To further assess the practicality and robustness of our DepthVanish patch, we evaluate its performance on a commercial stereo camera system, specifically the Intel RealSense D435i depth camera.
-We focus on evaluating the patch's robustness from three aspects: model generalization, geometric transformation, and distance variation. \ding{182} \textbf{Model generalization:} we deploy the patch, optimized on the KITTI dataset, against five stereo models without any extra adaptation.
-As shown in \figref{fig:comm_target}, the patch consistently disrupts depth predictions across all models, demonstrating strong cross-model transferability. \ding{183} \textbf{Geometric robustness:} we physically rotate the patch along the X and Y axes.
-As visualized in \figref{fig:comm_rotation}, the patch remains effective under different viewing angles, confirming its robustness to rotation. \ding{184} \textbf{Distance robustness:} our method also shows robustness under varying distances.
+We focus on evaluating the patch's robustness from three aspects: model generalization, viewing orientation, and distance variation. \ding{182} \textbf{Model generalization:} we deploy the patches that optimized with five stereo models over KITTI dataset and evaluate their attack effective against D435i camera.
+As shown in \figref{fig:comm_target}, the patch consistently disrupts D435i predictions regardless of which model is optimized for, demonstrating strong attack transferability. \ding{183} \textbf{Orientation robustness:} we physically rotate the patch along the X and Y axes (see \figref{fig:motivation2}(a)).
+As visualized in \figref{fig:comm_rotation}, the patch (optimized with PSMNet on KITTI) remains effective under different viewing angles, confirming its robustness to rotation. \ding{184} \textbf{Distance robustness:} our method also shows robustness under varying distances.
 Corresponding visual results are provided in the supplementary material.